turniere/System-Requirements/use-cases/register.md

 ## User is not logged in
 The user may not have logged in prior to trying to sign up, since he then has already registered, which should be a one-time only thing to do.

-Also the user will need an e-mail that has not yet been used to register for our service.
+Also the user will need an e-mail and username that has not yet been used to register for our service.

 # Postconditions